ec262/discovery/README.md

   - `POST /tasks?n=N`
     Get a list of tasks and associated workers.
 Foremen can specify the number of tasks they want (1 by default).
-Chunks cost 3 credits each.
+Tasks cost 3 credits each.
 If the foreman does not have sufficient credits, the call fails with status code 406 (not acceptable).